herissonfei/timbre-firebase/README.md

 ## Catalog Page
 ![image](https://github.com/herissonfei/timbre-firebase/assets/89328999/8b053b95-94f2-421b-bc98-140e125fb033)

-1:Sort by different options, such as price.
+1: Sort by different options, such as price.

 2: Pagination: you can view the previous page or the next page or go directly to the stamps on a specific page.
 Each page can display up to 20 stamp auctions.